Mechanical Engineering and Applied Mechanics, Minor

 Students interested in a second major (College students only) or minor with SEAS are required to meet with the Undergraduate Curriculum Chair from the major/minor department you wish to declare to discuss requirements and obtain approval on the Second Major or Minor form.
 The approved form must be returned to the SEAS Research and Academic Services Office, 109 Towne Building.

 |Total Course Units||6|

 Completion of 6 course units with a grade of "C" or better.
 No pass/fail permitted.
 All MEAM courses (except MEAM 445 Mechanical Engineering Design Projects and MEAM 446 Mechanical Engineering Design Projects) can be used.
 Only (2) 100 level courses are permitted.
-Up to (2) approved Cognate courses can be substituted with department approval from the following list: BE 200 Introduction to Biomechanics, BE 330 Self Assembly of Soft Materials, BE 510 Biomechanics and Biotransport, CBE 430 Introductin to Polymers, CBE 535 Interfacial Phenomena, MSE 330 Self-Assembly of Soft Materials, MSE 393 Materials Selection, MSE 405 Mechanical Behavior of Macro/Nanoscale Materials, MSE 530 Thermodynamics and Phase Equilibria.
+Up to (2) approved Cognate courses can be substituted with department approval from the following list: BE 200 Introduction to Biomechanics, BE 330 Soft Materials, BE 510 Biomechanics and Biotransport, CBE 430 Introduction to Polymers, CBE 535 Interfacial Phenomena., MSE 330 Self-Assembly of Soft Materials, MSE 393 Materials Selection, MSE 405 Mechanical Properties of Macro/Nanoscale Materials, MSE 530 Thermodynamics and Phase Equilibria.